json-schema-faker/deref/README.md

 I know the `id` keyword is not required but while `#/` is a self-reference we can assume `#` as the schema-id.

-`deref` use that `ìd` for store and find `$ref`'s, even self-references.
+`deref` use that `id` for store and find `$ref`'s, even self-references.

-Without it is complex determine what to resolve.
+Without it is complex determine what to resolve. :beers:

 Basic usage
 ===========